×

 Patellar Tendinopathy Surgery

 The majority of patients who have patellar tendinopathy do not require surgery.
-However, it may be possible if your symptoms do not improve after three to six months with conventional therapies or if your tendon tears (ruptures).
+However, it may be possible if your symptoms do not improve after three to six months with conventional therapies or if your patellar tendonitis diagnosed with tears (ruptures).

-The purpose of surgery is to heal your tendon, and it is often performed by arthroscopy, a sort of keyhole surgery.
+The purpose of surgery is to heal your tendon, and it the tendon tissue is often performed by arthroscopy, a sort of keyhole surgery.

 It can take approximately 6 to 9 months to recuperate following surgery, and your knee may never be the same again.
 Consult your physician or surgeon for further information.